Best time, words used, treatment… How to tell your children about your cancer?

 Sophie, aged 37, at the time of her testimony explains having made her 5-year-old son and 7-year-old daughter “touch” her “ball” called “tumor” so that they “understand”.

-The Canadian Cancer Society, however, suggests not “using euphemisms” that could make children “confused.”
+The Canadian Cancer Society, however, suggests not “using euphemisms” that might make children “confused.”
 “If you just say that your child is sick, his siblings may misinterpret it.
 The next time his brother, for example, is sick with a cold, he may be afraid of having to go to the hospital and receive chemotherapy.
 It is best to use the specific word, to explain it and to dissociate it from words that are part of everyday life,” the charity explains on its website.

 To help parents, tools exist such as books and adapted videos that allow children to visualize.
 Like the cartoon Special Mission: Charly is Sick which explains, through a journey in the body of a teddy bear, how cancer cells develop and how they are treated.